-The pre-conference programing is free to attend.
+The pre-conference programing is now available on-demand at no cost to all.

 Overcome the Perfectionist Mindset and Thrive